citp/privacy-policy-historical/d/dr/dra/draftsim.com.md

 This Privacy Policy was last updated on: Saturday, October 29th, 2016.
 _Should we update, amend or make any changes to our privacy policy, those changes will be posted here._

-Wizards of the Coast, Magic: The Gathering, and their logos are trademarks of Wizards of the Coast LLC. © 2017 Wizards.
+Wizards of the Coast, Magic: The Gathering, and their logos are trademarks of Wizards of the Coast LLC. © 2018 Wizards.
 All rights reserved.
 Draftsim.com is not affiliated with Wizards of the Coast LLC.
 The copyright for Magic: the Gathering and all associated card names and card images is held by Wizards of the Coast.
-This site is © 2017 Draftsim.com
+Draftsim.com is unofficial Fan Content permitted under the [Fan Content Policy](http://company.wizards.com/fancontentpolicy).
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.
+This site is © 2018 Draftsim.com